Khoroshevskyi/GDC_FPKM_Downloader/README.md

 - "size" - how many cases has to be found.
 - "dir" - directory, in which files have to be saved.

+data_founder is a main engine for finding, downloading and joining data of gene expression of tumor cells.
+(In the future executing of all scripts has to be transferred to separate script)

 **Example**:
 ```
 python data_founder.py